Individual or compiled

 - Vue 3: BootstrapVueNext (currently alpha)

-- Angular: ng-bootstrap
+- Angular: ng-bootstrap or ngx-bootstrap

 Using Bootstrap as a module